Logo Hogeschool van Amsterdam - Link naar startpagina

 • You want to further develop your research skills.

-• You want to know more about evaluating and innovating current practice.
+• You want to learn more about evaluating and innovating current practice.

-• You are looking for new career perspectives both in your home country and abroad.
+• You are an experienced OT looking for new career perspectives in your home country and abroad.